arangodb/docs/3.4/graphs-pregel.md

   RETURN v._key
 ```

-For legecy reasons you need to specify an extra parameter to also get the document `_id` value:
+For legacy reasons you need to specify an extra parameter to also get the document `_id` value:

 ```js
 FOR v IN PREGEL_RESULT(<handle>, true)
   FILTER v.value >= 0.01